-I highly recommend this, especially to those of you who haven’t been working your dog.
+I highly recommend this, especially to those of you who haven’t been working with your dog.
 A one-hour session with any well-educated dog pro is the best investment you’ll make in your dog.
 Just tell him or her that you want a spring tune-up.
-You want to make sure that all is right as you begin walking, or walking more.
-No major overhauls, no new commands, just to get you back to the basics; where you were when winter came along and pushed you into hibernation.
-A good one-hour session with a dog trainer costs about the same or less than a dinner out, drinks and a movie.
-And it will make your dog so much more enjoyable to be with, you won’t believe it.
+You want to make sure that all is right as you begin walking or walking more.
+There were no major overhauls, no new commands, to get you back to the basics, where you were when winter came along and pushed you into hibernation.
+A good one-hour session with a dog trainer costs about the same or less than a dinner out, drinks, and a movie.
+And it will make your dog so much more enjoyable to be with.
+You won’t believe it.

 Call your dog professional today and tell them you want some help.
 Not a complete overhaul, but a spring tune-up to get things right.
 And if you are serious about a truly well-behaved dog, talk to your pro about a series of lessons to get you there.

 One last word – all dog training professionals are not equal.
 Some are better communicators than others, and some will mesh with your personality style better than others.
-If you go to one and don’t get a good value from the experience, check out others until you find the one that is best for you and your dog.
+If you go to one and don’t get a good value from experience, check out others until you find the best for you and your dog.

 Did you enjoy this post?
 Get more great canine information by signing up for Spike’s Dog Blog by Acme Canine.